-Stem Cell Infusion Therapy For COPD
+Stem Cell Therapy for COPD

-Symptoms and Treatment of COPD
+Causes and Symptoms of COPD

-Umbilical cord derived stem cells (UCB-MSC’s) have the advantage of bone marrow derived stem cells (BM-MSC’s) due to their smaller size.
-This prevents possible pulmonary entrapment that has occured with some infusions of BM-MSC’s.
+Umbilical cord derived stem cells (UCB-MSC’s) have the advantage over bone marrow derived stem cells (BM-MSC’s) and adipose derived stem cells due to their smaller size.
+This prevents possible pulmonary entrapment that has occured with some infusions of BM-MSC’s and adipose stem cells.
+In addition, adipose derived stem cells pose increased risks for infection.
 Most COPD patients are older and generally unhealthy.
-The bone marrow derived stem cells from the patient reflect the poor health of the host.
-UCB-MSC’s are just 9 months old and have been shown to be more robust than the BM-MSC’s and respond strongly to paracrine signaling compared to the BM-MSC’s.
+The bone marrow and adipose derived stem cells from the patient reflect the poor health of the host.
+UCB-MSC’s are just 9 months old and have been shown to be more robust than the host’s less viable stem cells and respond strongly to paracrine signaling compared to the host stem cells.